Quicr/quicr-protocol-spec/moq-arch.md

 Chat applications and messaging system can form a manifest representing the roster of the people in a given channel or talk room.
-The manifest can provide information on the application componentd for user that are contributes messages.
+The manifest can provide information on the application component for user that are contributes messages.
 A subscription to each application component enables reception of each new message.
 Each message would be a single object.
 Typically QuicR would be use to get the recent messages and then